 Using Bernat Baby Blanket Baby Blue, chain 74.
 1 single crochet (sc) in 2nd ch from hook. *Ch 1.
 Skip next ch.
 1 sc in next ch.
-Repeat (rep) from * to end of chain.
+Repeat (rep) from * to end of the chain.
 Turn.

 - 2nd row: Ch 1.
 1 sc in first sc.
 1 sc in next ch-1 space (sp). *Ch 1.
 Skip next sc.
 1 sc in next ch-1 sp.
 Rep from * to last sc.
 1 sc in last sc.
 Turn.

 - 3rd row: Ch 1.
 1 sc in first sc. *Ch 1.
 Skip next sc.
 1 sc in next ch-1 sp.
 Rep from * to last 2 sc.
 Ch 1.
 Skip next sc.
 1 sc in last sc.
 Turn.
-Rep 2nd and 3rd rows for pattern (pat) until work from beginning (beg) until you run out of baby blue.
+Rep 2nd and 3rd rows for the pattern (pat) until work from beginning (beg) until you run out of baby blue.
 Fasten off.

 - Edging: Fasten on white at the same corner.
 Ch 1.
-Work 1 rnd of sc evenly around outer edge of Blanket, working 3 sc in each corner.
-Join with slip stitch (sl st) to first sc.
+Work 1 rnd of sc evenly around the outer edge of Blanket, working 3 sc in each corner.
+Join with a slip stitch (sl st) to first sc.
 Fasten off

 You will notice there is a gap space on the one edge.
 That is to apply ribbon through the stitches if you prefer it.
 Up to you.